wayneluke/vBulletin-6/Release/security_patch/Security Patch 5.7.5 PL3 and 6.X PL1.md

 # Security Patch Released for vBulletin 6 and 5.7.5

-Security issues has been found in the API functionality of vBulletin 6 and 5.7.5.
-We have created a fixes for these issue.
+The API functionality of vBulletin 6 and 5.7.5 has been found to have security issues.
+We have created fixes for these issues.

-It is recommended that you apply this patch as soon as possible.
-To do so, download the patch for your version from [https://members.vbulletin.com/patches.php](https://members.vbulletin.com/patches.php) and upload the files to your server.
-Overwrite the existing files with the new ones.
+To maintain site security, you should apply this patch as soon as possible.
+To do so, download the patch for your version from [https://members.vbulletin.com/patches.php](https://members.vbulletin.com/patches.php) and follow these steps:

+1. Upload the files to your server.
+Overwriting the existing files with the new ones.
+2. Run the upgrade script (`core/install/upgrade.php`) that is included in the patch to rebuild your templates.

+> Note: If users report issues with Javascript, ask them to clear their browser cache.

 Patches Released: